Trace Adkins

 BirthdayJan 13, 1962

-BiographyTracy Darrell Adkins (born January 13, 1962) is an American country music singer and actor.
+BiographyTracy Darrell Adkins (born January 13, 1962) known professionally as Trace Adkins, is an American country music singer and actor.
 Adkins made his debut in 1996 with the album Dreamin' Out Loud, released on Capitol Records Nashville.
 Since then, he has released ten more studio albums and two Greatest Hits compilations.
 In addition, Adkins has charted more than 20 singles on the Billboard country music charts, including the Number One hits "(This Ain't) No Thinkin' Thing", "Ladies Love Country Boys", and "You're Gonna Miss This", which peaked in 1997, 2007, and 2008, respectively.

 "I Left Something Turned on at Home" went to No. 1 on Canada's country chart.
 At least six of his studio albums have received gold or platinum certification in the United States; his highest-selling to date is 2005's Songs About Me, which has been certified 2× Multi-Platinum for shipping two million copies.
 Adkins is widely known for his distinctive bass-baritone singing and speaking voice.

-He has also made several appearances on television, including as a panelist on the game shows Hollywood Squares and Pyramid, as a 2008 finalist and as the 2013 winner on The All Star Celebrity Apprentice, as the voice for recurring character Elvin on King of the Hill, and the main role of Albie Roman on Monarch, as well as in television commercial voice-overs for KFC and Firestone.
+He has also made several appearances on television, including as a panelist on the game shows Hollywood Squares and Pyramid, as a 2008 finalist and as the 2013 winner on The Celebrity Apprentice, as the voice for recurring character Elvin on King of the Hill, and the main role of Albie Roman on Monarch, as well as in television commercial voice-overs for KFC and Firestone.

 Also, Adkins has written an autobiography titled A Personal Stand: Observations and Opinions from a Free-Thinking Roughneck, which was released in late 2007.
 He has appeared in numerous films, including The Lincoln Lawyer, Moms' Night Out, and I Can Only Imagine.